The Relational Bottleneck as an Inductive Bias for Efficient Abstraction: The relational bottleneck in neural architectures

 \subsection{Emergent symbol binding}

-We first consider the Emergent Symbol Binding Network (ESBN) (Figure~\ref{ESBN_arch})~\cite{webb2020emergent}.
-The ESBN is a deep neural network architecture, augmented by an external memory, that was inspired by the notion of role-filler variable binding in cognitive models of relational reasoning~\cite{smolensky1990tensor,hummel1997distributed,marcus2003algebraic}.
-In those models, relational reasoning is supported by the existence of separately represented `roles', which capture information about abstract variables, and `fillers', which capture information about concrete entities to which those variables are bound.
-Previous work has focused on how these roles and fillers can be dynamically bound in neural circuits.
-However, the role and filler representations themselves were typically pre-specified by the modeler, leaving open the question of how these representations might emerge from experience.
+We first consider the Emergent Symbol Binding Network (ESBN) (Figure~\ref{ESBN_arch})~\cite{webb2020emergent}, a deep neural network architecture inspired by the notion of role-filler variable binding in cognitive models of relational reasoning~\cite{smolensky1990tensor,hummel1997distributed,marcus2003algebraic}.
+In those models, relational reasoning is supported by the existence of separate `roles', representing information about abstract variables, and `fillers', representing information about concrete entities bound to those variables.
+This coding scheme enables roles and fillers to be flexibly combined in new ways, capturing a key property of symbol-processing systems: the ability of symbolic variables to be associated with any potential values.
+Previous work focused on how binding might be performed in neural circuits (e.g., units coding for a particular role may be temporarily `bound' to units coding for a particular filler by firing synchronously~\cite{hummel1997distributed}).
+However, role and filler representations were typically pre-specified by the modeler, leaving open the question of how such symbolic representations might be learned.